episode6/mockspresso/docs/README.md

 ## What & Why?
-**TL;DR** Mockspresso creates your objects-under-test via reflection and injects them with the dependencies/mocks declared on your test automatically.
-Any dependencies not declared on your test, are automatically mocked using your mocking framework of choice.
+**TL;DR** Mockspresso acts like a single-use DI graph for your unit and integration tests. `@Mock`s and `@Dependency`s are imported into the graph, and lateinit `@RealObject`s are constructed automatically (via reflection) and injected with your dependencies.
+Any dependencies that aren't explicitly supplied are mocked by default.
+RealObjects also get imported into the DI graph and can be combined to perform complex integration tests.

-The primary goal is to reduce the friction, boilerplate and barrier-to-entry writing unit-tests.
+The primary goal is to reduce the friction, boilerplate, brittleness and barrier-to-entry when writing and updating unit-tests.
-A secondary goal is to be a vehicle to share common test code and dependencies.
+A secondary goal is to be a vehicle to share common test code and utilities.

 ## Installation